David Chackler: Music

 In 1972, Chackler created his own production and publishing company, Chalice Productions (ABC Records/Dona Marta Music) with partner Lee Lasseff.
 Their first venture was the chart topping single, "Billy Don’t be a Hero".

-During this period, while working with producer Keith Olsen, he was introduced to an unknown duet known then as Buckingham-Nicks.
+During this period, while working with producer Keith Olsen, he was introduced to an unknown duo known then as Buckingham-Nicks.
 Chackler recognized immediately their potential and signed them to the independent label he and Lasseff had at that time, Anthem Records, which was distributed through Polydor Records.
 The debut album, Buckingham Nicks was released in September 1973.
-Olsen was later producing and engineering a Fleetwood Mac record, at Sound City Studios when together he and Chackler introduced the duet to Mick Fleetwood.
+Olsen was later producing and engineering a Fleetwood Mac record, at Sound City Studios when together he and Chackler introduced the duo to Mick Fleetwood.
 The introduction resulted in Stevie and Lindsey becoming permanent members of Fleetwood Mac.
 "Fleetwood Mac" and "Rumours" emerged.
 These albums remain as two of the largest and fastest-selling records of all time.

 With the music industry, Chackler had become saturated in the British Invasion, realizing the opportunity in extending music across the globe.
 While working in Europe, he entered into a venture with Trident Studios in London which achieved the discovery of Freddie Mercury and Queen, bringing their new sound to audiences in the United States.

 During this period, Chackler delved further into the UK music scene by setting up a joint venture publishing arrangement with Bryan Morrison and Bryan Morrison Music.
 This entity was Front Wheel Music and held the North American rights for English Punk Band, The Jam (led by Paul Weller), Robin Gibb, and many others.
-The Jam’s initial release came in 1977 through Polydor Records.
+The Jam's initial release came in 1977 through Polydor Records.

 In the early 1980s, after securing distribution agreements from Capitol and CBS Records, Chackler launched WMOT Records through a CBS Deal.
 CBS launched the single,"Double Dutch Bus" by Frankie Smith.
 He also had a distribution agreement with Capitol records for Chalice, where he worked with artists including, Steven Fromholz (from the redneck rock world in Austin, TX).
-The book, entitled "The Improbable Rise of Redneck Rock", first published in 1974, includes Chackler’s (Chalice Record’s) influence.
+The book, entitled "The Improbable Rise of Redneck Rock", first published in 1974, includes Chackler's (Chalice Records) influence.

 Chackler soon joined forces with Joe Isgro, and was named president of the CBS Label, Private I, a record company distributed through Epic Records.
 While there, he was instrumental in acts that included Matthew Wilder and The Staple Singers.